 Mobile SPCA Policy on Taking Dogs

-If the animal you need help with is a stray, it must go to the animal shelter to do "stray time" to give its owner the opportunity to find it.
-If we were to put the dog into our adoption program we would have to vaccinate the pet and do other preventative health care to protect the dogs already in our care.
+If the animal you need help with is a stray, it should go to the animal shelter to do “stray time” to give its owner the opportunity to find it.
+If take the dog and put it into our adoption or transport program we would have to vaccinate the pet and do other preventative health care to protect the dogs already in our care.
 If the dog is subsequently redeemed by the owner we have wasted valuable money on an owned dog and we cannot recoup those costs.
 We will have also tied up limited kennel space for an owned dog that we would have used for a homeless dog.